FreeDSx/LDAP/docs/Client/Searching-and-Filters.md

 ------------------
 #### Present

-Checks if there is anything value present/set on a specific attribute.
+Checks if there is any value present/set on a specific attribute.

 ```php
 use FreeDSx\Ldap\Search\Filters;